chickensmitten/git-lessons/README.md

 - Add file path into `.gitignore` file to ignore a certain file
 - use `*.<file-format>` to ignore all files of that format
 - user `!<file-name>` to say that this file shouldn't be ignored

+## Advanced Git
+- `git stash` to save unstaged and uncommited files
+- `git stash push -m "<stash message>"` to save a stash with message
+- `git stash list` to list all the stashed files
+- `git stash apply <number in the stash list>` to apply the saved stash. numbers are either `1`, `2` etc
+- `git stash drop <number>` to delete selected stash
+- `git stash clear` to delete all stash.
+- `git reflog` to see an overview of all the changes applied to a branch, rolling back 30 days.
+Can then use detached head instructions above to renable lost branches